byu-cpe/ComputingBootCamp/website/_selfpaced/35_fasm2bels.md

 We will now convert this bitstream back to a Verilog netlist.

-1. To perform the first step of the conversion, and convert the bitstream to fasm, run:
+1. To perform the first step of the conversion, and convert the bitstream to fasm, run (and check out the Makefile to see how this is done):

         make bit2fasm

 2. You may want to inspect the produced *add16.fasm* file.

-3. Next, convert the fasm file to a Verilog netlist:
+3. Next, convert the fasm file to a Verilog netlist (and check out the Makefile to see how this is done):

         make fasm2verilog